dlang-community/Pegged/pegged/docs/Using the Parse Tree.md

 **Pegged** parse trees are described here: [[Parse Trees]].

 As you could see, there are a deliberately simple structure.
-There are not multiple types to encode AST nodes and whatnots.
+There are no multiple types to encode AST nodes and whatnots.
 Since D has wonderful compile-time evaluation capabilities and code can be mixed-in, **Pegged** has all the power it needs: parse trees are structs, they are easy to use at compile-time (classes are a bit trickier for now, so I chose structs): you can iterate on them, search for specific nodes, delete nodes or simplify them, etc.

 See [[Semantic Actions]], [[User-Defined Parsers]] and [[Generating Code]] for more on this.

-An `Output` contains a `ParseTree` member called `parseTree`.
-Since `Output` uses `alias this`, the parse tree is directly accessible:

 ```
-auto p = Expr.parse(input);
+auto p = Arithmetic(input);
-writeln(p.capture); // really p.parseTree.capture
+writeln(p.matches);
-foreach(ref child; p.children) // in truth, we are iterating on p.parseTree.children
+foreach(ref child; p.children)
     doSomething(child);
 ```